dsnezhkov/zombieant/README.md

 Example:

-Weak symbols can be created in *your* shim/cradle .
+Weak symbols can be created in *your* shim/cradle (controlled by you in your target binary, or in shared library chain).
 The idea is: `main` is a clean executable with exploit delivered in `libweakref.so` out of band

 `main()` calls ->  weak `debug()` found in `libweakref:debug()`

 Code discussion / demo:

-`main.c`:
+`main_weakref.c`:

 ```c
 void debug() __attribute__((weak));